pmcharrison/2022-vertical-processing-test/README.md

 [this link](https://docs.docker.com/get-docker/).
 Once you've installed Docker, you should open it and leae it running in the background.

 We recommend using PyCharm as an IDE for working on this experiment.
-You can download PyCharm for free online via [this link](https://www.jetbrains.com/help/pycharm/installation-guide.html).
+You can download PyCharm online via [this link](https://www.jetbrains.com/help/pycharm/installation-guide.html).
+It is best to use the Full edition, rather than Community edition, for proper Docker support (I think).
+If you are based at an educational institution you can apply for a free license via the PyCharm (JetBrains) website

 Once you've installed PyCharm, open it, then click File > Open and open the folder that Git downloaded for you.
 This opens the experiment directory as a PyCharm 'project'.